wakceng/DSMD/README.md

 # DSMD
 A dataset

-You can get it on Baidu Netdisk: ""
+You can get it on Baidu Netdisk: "https://pan.baidu.com/s/1AfBM7JjGd_hNTX_LyotiJQ?pwd=dsmd"

-We are uploading the dataset to GitHub
+We are uploading the dataset to GitHub.

+Here is the tree struct of DSMD.

+DSMD
 ├── train

 │   ├── images

 │   └── labels

 └── val

     ├── images

     └── labels

 DSMD
 ├── train